Matt Olson Player Props: Braves vs. Reds

-Matt Olson -- with a slugging percentage of .667 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Graham Ashcraft on the hill, on June 24 at 4:10 PM ET.
+Matt Olson -- with a slugging percentage of .762 in his past 10 games, including six home runs -- will be in action for the Atlanta Braves versus the Cincinnati Reds, with Levi Stoudt on the mound, on June 25 at 1:40 PM ET.

-He hit two homers in his most recent game (going 2-for-5) in his last appearance against the Reds.
+In his most recent appearance, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Reds.

 Matt Olson Game Info & Props vs. the Reds